eUPHORIAplays/Software-Engineering-Assignement-2017/README.md

 (WIP - Work in Progress)

 Tasks:

+Functionality >

-Login Form - DONE
+Login Form - DONE - RAZ

-GUI - WIP

-Register a New Patient - TODO
+Register a New Patient - TODO - SORIN

-Database - TODO
+Database - DONE - RAZ & ANDRE

-Find a Patient - TODO
+Find a Patient - DONE - RAZ

 Apointments - TODO
+(make apointments,cancel them and change apointments, query apointments)

+Calendar - DONE - RAZ

+Patient info Box - TODO - GEDEON

+Appearance >

+GUI - WIP - ANDRE

 Please Edit the file when you complete or start any of the tasks or if you have more tasks to add feel free to do so